grafana/agent/docs/sources/flow/reference/components/otelcol.processor.attributes.md

 * Span3 Name: "svcB", Attributes: {env: 1, test_request: "dev", credit_card: 1234}
 * Span4 Name: "svcC", Attributes: {env: "dev", test_request: false}

+Note that due to the presence of the `services` attribute, this configuration works only for trace signals.
+This is why only traces are configured in the `output` block.

 ```river
 otelcol.processor.attributes "default" {
     exclude {